solita/solita.github.com/_posts/2022-03-07-running-clojure-on-constrained-memory.md

       "process-rss-kib": 101308
     }

-Heap use is again quite similar to the previous case.
-I did not do thorough testing on it, but in my testing this seems to reduce the throughput by a factor somewhere between 5 and 10.
+Heap use is again quite similar to the previous case, but the RSS of the process got reduced by 50 megabytes.
+I did not test this very much, but it seems that this reduces the throughput by a factor somewhere between 5 and 10.
 The memory headroom certainly does not come free, but this might be a useful option for some low-traffic thing that otherwise would not fit.